kashirin-alex/swc-db/docs/use/thriftclient/README.md

 [```Schema```](#struct-schema) schema)
 > throws [```Exception```](#exception-exception)

+* parameters:
+1. func - The Action Function to use
+2. schema - The Schema for the Action

 #### Function: Service.list_columns
 The direct method to List Columns

 [```Schemas```](#typedef-schemas)
  _list_columns_([```SpecSchemas```](#struct-specschemas) spec)
 > throws [```Exception```](#exception-exception)

+* parameters:
+1. spec - The Schemas Specifications to match Schema for response

 #### Function: Service.compact_columns
 The direct method to Compact Columns